kammitama5/kammitama5.github.io/_posts/2018-8-24-Friday-August-24th.md

   but actually encouraged me to do *that one* because he said I'd learn a lot and the fact that I was really interested in it meant I would keep at it.
 I *loved* that!
   What a great mentor! :D
+- Soon, we were both giddily talking about things I could work on to get started, and how to go about it.
+It was really fun!
 - So this blog post will be derailed a bit to talk about browsers and to talk about things I'm going to learn along the way.
 A lot of failure will also ensure.
 - The interesting thing is that I've found a lot of things on building it in C++,